collinalexbell/HackMatrix/game-design.md

     municipalities.

 ### Object builder (and seller)
+### physical
+- physics
+- collisions
+- multiscale voxels
+### Block callback
+- click callback, to do something in the game on click

+### Code block
+Press spacebar to enter code into a block

+### Selection Code
+Select blocks, press e to open an editor for the selection. write code

+### Judgements
+? $$
+?
+API calls
+?
+Cycles
+?
+Distance Traveled
+?
+Lines of code written
+?
+Lessons learned

+### Actons
+- Write code (all the actions)
+- Move blocks
+- Click on blocks

+### Space

+- physical 3d space of NYC
+- state space of various blocks in the physical 3d space
+- portals

+### Building
+   - Players can construct with voxel placement (ugh, another minecraft clone...)

+### Factions
+    - Assist the city through various factions
+      - NYPD
+      - NYC Community Garden Association
+      - Tree Cybernetics
+      - GNU

+### Other

+$ Players use an in game IDE to write code that influences the game world
+  - Objects in the world are scriptable
+  - Objects can be spawned
+$ Click in and click out of windows (maybe with a button frame or hotkey)

+- Subtle synchronicities that if players follow - will drastically improve their playing experience

+?
+Enchant items with software routines
+? the voxels could start out large and get progressively smaller as the player advances ?
+Spawn boxes/rooms for things to be drawn in
+? players make agents that manipulate the environment while sleeping (or doing other things) ?
+Meditation to discover API endpoints for the universe ?
+Players can write code for items that can be equiped that can then perform actions based on the code they write ?
+Item enchantment with code
+?
+Players unlock API
+?
+Some objects are immune to API calls
+?
+Players have API spend/rate/etc
+? the source code for an object is the path the player took (placing blocks) to make it ? piece components together to build cyborgs

+V Blow stuff up with placed charges that have customizable size!

 ## Purpose
 Immerse people in the project of living their best (in their city)